What is a survivor statute?

 Unlike medical bills, there is no accurate way to calculate the damages caused by pain and suffering or emotional trauma.
 Because of this, insurance companies use different methods to determine the amount of compensation that will be offered.
 In some cases, this compensation is adequate and fair.
 In other cases, a lawsuit must be filed in order for a survivor to be treated as they should be.

-If a person dies in an accident and their survivors or estate has questions with regards to which type of lawsuit they may file in Atlanta, an attorney experienced in wrongful death can be of assistance.
+If a person dies in an accident and their survivors or estate has questions with regards to which type of lawsuit they may file in Atlanta, an experienced Atlanta wrongful death attorney can be of assistance.